v5.1.0 · Released 8 August 2026 · See what's new →

 sudo systemctl enable --now pgpipe RHEL / Rocky / Fedora (.rpm)

-sudo systemctl enable --now pgpipe Upgrading from v1.x?
-Three things to know
+sudo systemctl enable --now pgpipe Upgrading to v5.1.0?
+Four things to know

 First time using pgpipe?